7 Little Ways to Save $1000

-Need to save up for a really cheap car, a new business wardrobe, or 1000 $1 bills to put in your bathtub and swim around in?
-Try one or more of these simple tips to save cash and you’ll find squirreling away $1000 a breeze.
+From setting a budget to cutting unnecessary expenses, there are numerous strategies to boost your savings effectively.
+Try one or more of these simple tips to save cash and you’ll find squirreling away $1,000 is a breeze.

 Pay Off Your Debt Faster

 Whether it’s credit card debt, a student loan, or a mortgage, paying more than your minimum monthly payment can save you a significant chunk of change in just a year.
-The great thing about this tactic is that you end up making far fewer payments and settle your debt that much faster, and you’ll save hundreds or thousands of dollars in interest.
+The great thing about this tactic is that you end up making far fewer payments and settling your debt that much faster, and you’ll save hundreds or thousands of dollars in interest.

 When you pay off your debt at a faster rate, you pay less interest–it’s that simple.
-So pay above your minimum monthly payment on that that line of credit, or initiate an accelerated bi-weekly payment plan on your mortgage, and you can look forward to big savings in your pocket and being debt-free that much faster.
+So pay above your minimum monthly payment on that line of credit, or initiate an accelerated bi-weekly payment plan on your mortgage, and you can look forward to big savings in your pocket and being debt-free that much faster.

 Fool Yourself